-Qal - Alluvium (De Forest Formation)

-One to four meters of massive to weakly stratified, grayish brown to brown loam, silt loam, clay loam, or loamy sand overlying less than three meters of poorly to moderately well sorted, massive to moderately well stratified, coarse to fine feldspathic quartz sand, pebbly sand, and gravel and more than three meters of pre-Wisconsin or late Wisconsin Noah Creek Formation sand and gravel.
-Unit also includes colluvial deposits derived from adjacent map units.
+Qal2 - Thick Alluvium (DeForest Formation-Undifferentiated) Two to five meters of massive to moderately well stratified loam, silt loam, clay loam, or loamy sand overlying five to thirty meters of poorly to moderately well sorted, massive to well stratified, coarse to fine feldspathic pebbly sand and gravel of the Noah Creek Formation.
+This unit locally serves as an aquifer.
 Seasonally high water tables occur in this map unit.